dominiktelka/server/README.md

 This project was build with Typescript/Node.js and React.

+## Remember to install this project in two folders.
+It have separated frontend and backend

 ## Quick start with project.

 Firstly u need to install dependencies from.\